OpenDDS/OpenDDS/tools/dissector/README.md

 ## Sample Dissection

 The dissector, when configured with RapidJSON, can dissect sample data on Wireshark 1.12 and later.
-This requires `--rapidjson` to be passed to the configure script before building OpenDDS.
+See the [section about building above](#building) to enable sample dissection.

 <a name="sample-dissection-itl"></a>
 ### Generating ITL files

+ITL files are how the sample dissector knows the type names and structure of the sample data.
+They must be generated from the same IDL files that OpenDDS uses and must be updated when they are.

 To create an ITL file from your IDL files: